pgjbz/learning-cqrs/README.md

 # Learning more about CQRS

-This repository have a unique propose, store my code for my studies about CQRS
+This repository has a unique proposal, store my code for my studies about CQRS